WICG/web-app-launch/explainer.md

     interface LaunchEvent : ExtendableEvent {
       readonly attribute USVString url;
       readonly attribute DOMString? clientId;

-      void handleLaunch(Promise<any> promise);
     }

+* `waitUntil` delays the user agent from launching and waits for the promise.
+  If the promise rejects, the default launch behaviour resumes.
-* `handleLaunch` is analogous to [`FetchEvent`](https://www.w3.org/TR/service-workers-1/#fetch-event-section)'s
+* `preventDefault` is analogous to [`FetchEvent`](https://www.w3.org/TR/service-workers-1/#fetch-event-section)'s
   `respondWith` method.
-If it is called (during the `launch` event handler), it stops the user agent from launching and waits for the promise.
-If the promise fulfills, nothing further happens (the user agent assumes the app has handled it).
-If the promise rejects, the default launch behaviour resumes.
+If it is called (during the `launch` event handler), it stops the user agent from launching.
+Nothing further happens (the user agent assumes the app has handled it).
-* The `launch` event handler can also just call `preventDefault` to accomplish the same thing (but this is more limited in that you can't decide asynchronously whether to consume the event or not).
 * The `launch` event is considered to be "allowed to show a popup", so that `Clients.openWindow` and `Client.focus` can be used.

-Spec-ish text for `handleLaunch` algorithm with promise *promise* applied to event *event*:

-1. If internal slot [[*handlePending*]] is not null, throw `InvalidStateError`.
-2. Invoke *event*'s `waitUntil` with *promise*.
-3. Set internal slot [[*handlePending*]] to *promise*.

 ### Alternative design ideas and notes

+* We considered adding a `handleLaunch` method that accepts a promise like `waitUntil`. `handleLaunch` would have called `preventDefault` unless the promise rejected.
-* `handleLaunch` could be given a promise that resolves to a Client or Client ID, which automatically becomes focused (so `Client.focus` doesn't have to be called).
+* `handleLaunch` could have been given a promise that resolves to a Client or Client ID, which automatically becomes focused (so `Client.focus` doesn't have to be called).
 This could mean that we never need a user gesture token, because you just reject if you want to open a window with the URL, or resolve with a